 The "Checklist for open spaces" examines factors such as bridging different levels, surface of sidewalks/walkways, walking routes, equipment of sidewalks/walkways and signage, access to public buildings, parking spaces, trees, lighting, telephone booths, ATMs, other obstacles, temporary or not.
 In addition, the road maintenance level, toilets, rest areas, lighting and perception organization of the environment are examined.
-This checklist provides the opportunity for assessing open workplace and pedestrian routes that people with disabilities follow in order to reach the workplace.
+This checklist provides the opportunity for assessing open spaces and pedestrian routes.